jacksoncooper/blog/posts/2022-07-03-javascript-queue.md

 things = Node "string" (Node "button" (Node "shell" Null))
 ```

 and translate it to TypeScript.
-Type definitions cannot recursive, but they can be mutually recursive apparently.
+Type definitions cannot be recursive, but they can be mutually recursive apparently.

 ```ts
 type List = Node | null;